Your Learning Portfolio

 Expectations of the Resident

-In order for it to fulfill its potential as a learning tool, residents must maintain an up-to-date eP at all times during the program.
+In order for it to fulfill its potential as a learning tool, residents must maintain an up-to-date ePortfolio at all times during the program.
 This is both an Island Health program requirement and a CPRB Standard.
 It is far more useful and less painful to drop info into it as it happens than to try to collect your thoughts long afterward.

-A reflection on learning should be completed for each rotation, at minimum, within three days the rotation ending.
+A reflection on learning should be completed for each rotation, at minimum, within three days of the rotation ending.
 Residents are encouraged to post more frequently, even if it means shorter entries.